VictorRodriguez/compilers-lecture/labs/03/README.md

 * Compile and execute as follows:

 ```
-lex my_homework.l (the lex code you generate in your homework)
+lex lexic_analyzer.l (the lex code you generate in your homework)
 gcc lex.yy.c -o lexical_scan -lfl
 ./lexical_scan <source code for ac language like example.ac>
 ```